twaddington/android-asset-resizer/README.rst

 ::

-    $ adresize assets/icon@2x.png
+    $ aaresize assets/icon@2x.png

-Running the previous command will create the following assets:
+Running this command will generate the following assets:

 ::